 We have funded our operations since inception primarily through equity and debt financings and revenue generated from our offerings.
 Our goal is to be a profitable company; however, we cannot be certain when or if our operations will generate sufficient cash to fully fund our ongoing operations or the growth of our business.
 We also intend to continue to make investments to develop and grow our business.
 For example, in the future, we may need additional funding to satisfy our debt obligations, to obtain rental products, for marketing, and for headcount or other operating expenses and capital expenditures, to develop new features or enhance our offerings, to improve our operating infrastructure, and/or to acquire complementary businesses and technologies.
-However, we believe that our current market capitalization, business performance and/or current level of indebtedness may adversely impact efforts to raise additional capital.
 If we are unable to obtain adequate financing or financing on terms satisfactory to us, our ability to support our business growth, and respond to business challenges could be significantly impaired, and our business may be adversely affected.
-Additionally, in recent periods, there has been volatility in and disruptions to the global economy, including the equity and debt financial markets.
+Additionally, in recent months, there has been volatility in and disruptions to the global economy, including the equity and debt financial markets.
 Such weakness and volatility in capital markets and the economy in general could limit our access to capital markets and increase our costs of borrowing.

 If we incur additional debt, the debt holders would have rights senior to holders of common stock to make claims on our assets, and the terms of any debt could restrict our operations, including our ability to pay dividends on our common stock.
-Furthermore, if we issue additional equity securities, including pursuant to our shelf registration statement on Form S-3, stockholders will experience dilution, and the new equity securities could have rights senior to those of our common stock.
+Furthermore, if we issue additional equity securities, stockholders will experience dilution, and the new equity securities could have rights senior to those of our common stock.
 Because our decision to issue securities in the future will depend on numerous considerations, including factors beyond our control, we cannot predict or estimate the amount, timing, or nature of any future issuances of debt or equity securities.
 As a result, our stockholders bear the risk of future issuances of debt or equity securities reducing the value of our common stock and diluting their interests.